-The overall design of CAMWorks user interface, as shown in Figure 1.8 that includes the layout and windows, buttons, menu selections, dialog boxes, etc., is very similar to that of SOLIDWORKS.
+The overall design of CAMWorks user interface, as shown in Figure 1.9, that includes the layout and windows, buttons, menu selections, dialog boxes, etc., is similar to that of SOLIDWORKS.
 SOLIDWORKS users should find it is straightforward to maneuver in CAMWorks.
-As shown in Figure 1.8, the user interface window of CAMWorks consists of pull-down menus, shortcut buttons, graphics area, and feature manager window.
-An example file, Lesson 1 with Toolpath.SLDPRT, is prepared for you to browse numerous capabilities and become familiar with selections, buttons, commands and options of CAMWorks user interface.
-This file (and all example files of the book) is available for download at the publisher's website (www.sdcpublications.com).
-You may review Section 1.5 for steps to bring the example into CAMWorks.
+As shown in Figure 1.9, the user interface window of CAMWorks consists of pull-down menus, command buttons, graphics area, and feature manager window.